The State of This Website

-- Move blog posts on home page to the top, pushing tertiary content down.
+- Move blog posts on the homepage to the top, pushing tertiary content down.

 - Update font-family from

-My main focus amidst all of the changes this past year was accessibility.
-I tried to improve accessibility of all pages on this site as best as I know how.
+My main focus amidst all the changes this past year was accessibility.
+I tried to improve the accessibility of all pages on this site as well as I know how.
 For example, I added aria labels to identify different navigation menus in November.

 I want to continue this in 2023 and learn more about the accessibility features I can utilize to help those who may need them.

 Beyond accessibility, I am making a concerted effort to bring the content of this site to the forefront and push the tertiary information (e.g., About Me, Services, etc.) down below the content.

 Further, I want to review and edit previous blog posts for grammar, accuracy, dead links, and more.
 Where necessary, I may even add a blurb at the top of old posts that are no longer accurate or helpful.